-Refresh your skills in the treatment of the adult victim of a cardiac arrest or other cardiopulmonary emergencies.
-This American Heart Association course is designed for healthcare providers who either direct or participate in the resuscitation of a patient, whether in or out of hospital, and need to renew their certification.
-To qualify for the renewal course, you must have a working knowledge of dysrhythmia recognition and provide evidence of a current AHA Healthcare Provider CPR card and a current ACLS Provider card.
-Textbook optional.
-Email firstname.lastname@example.org if you wish to purchase a copy.Successful completion of both a written and a skills exam is required to renew ACLS Provider status.
+Enhance your skills in the treatment of the adult victim of a cardiac arrest or other cardiopulmonary emergencies.
+This American Heart Association course is designed for healthcare providers who either direct or participate in the resuscitation of a patient, whether in or out of hospital.
+Content emphasizes the importance of basic life support CPR to patient survival; the integration of effective basic life support with advanced cardiovascular life support interventions; and the importance of effective team interaction and communication during resuscitation.
+Must have a working knowledge of cardiac dysrhythmias.
+Textbook included.
+Email firstname.lastname@example.org to obtain your copy.
+All students are required to complete the pretest, located in the textbook, prior to the first class.
+Successful completion of both a written and a skills exam and a current AHA Healthcare Provider CPR card are required to receive an ACLS Provider card.
 Course is located at the VA Medical Center, Building 82H, 1st Floor, Perry Point, MD 21902.
-Lunch included.
-Senior adult and disabled retiree tuition waivers apply.
+Lunch is provided.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 Apply the knowledge and skills you learned in the theory and skills lab components of the Nurse Refresher Series in a 60-hour supervised clinical setting.
 Various locations may be used, and the instructor will schedule your assignment individually with a preceptor.
 Your experience will include the application of the nursing process, management of patient care, delegation, documentation, and medication administration.
 You will need a uniform, stethoscope, and a watch with a second hand.
 Documentation of the following information must be provided prior to the first day of class: a current Healthcare Provider CPR card; proof of immunization for measles, mumps, rubella, and varicella; a negative TB skin test or a negative chest x-ray; and current liability insurance.
 Concurrent enrollment in Nurse Refresher Theory, Nurse Refresher Skills Lab, or permission from the program coordinator required.
 Transcript available.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.

-Course Fee: $91
+Course Fee: $795

 Practice skills learned in Nursing Assistant Theory.
 This clinical placement provides experience in area nursing homes under the supervision of a Registered Nurse.
 Perfect attendance is mandatory for all clinical sessions.
 Topics include the application of healthcare and disease theory in the clinical setting, infection control, environmental safety, performance of patient care skills, observation, reporting, and documentation.
 American Heart Association CPR for the Healthcare Provider; evidence of adequate immunization for rubella, chicken pox, and mumps; and proof of a current negative TB skin test or a negative chest x-ray reading required before admission to clinical.
 Physical requirements included the ability to lift, push, pull, etc. 50 pounds without restriction.
 Current enrollment in Nursing Assistant Theory required.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

-Course Fee: $103
+Course Fee: $545

 8:00 AM - 11:15 AM